Vision science

-Vision science is the scientific study of visual perception.
-Researchers in vision science can be called vision scientists, especially if their research spans some of the science's many disciplines.
+Vision science is the scientific study of visual perception in humans and other organisms, and an interdisciplinarity study spanning many fields of study.
+Researchers of the field are sometimes referred to as vision scientists.

 Vision science encompasses all studies of vision, such as how human and non-human organisms process visual information, how conscious visual perception works in humans, how to exploit visual perception for effective communication, and how artificial systems can do the same tasks.
 Vision science overlaps with or encompasses disciplines such as ophthalmology and optometry, neuroscience(s), psychology (particularly sensation and perception psychology, cognitive psychology, linguistics, biopsychology, psychophysics, and neuropsychology), physics (particularly optics), ethology, and computer science (particularly computer vision, artificial intelligence, and computer graphics), as well as other engineering related areas such as data visualization, user interface design, and human factors and ergonomics.
 Below is a list of pertinent journals and international conferences.

 Journals

 Scientific journals exclusively or predominantly concerned with vision science include: